 A similar tablet called an AC&C which has 325 mg or 375 mg of acetylsalicylic acid (Aspirin) instead of paracetamol also contains caffeine 15 mg and codeine phosphate 8 mg.
 Also available without a prescription in Canada and kept behind the counter, a pharmacist may limit quantities.

 In Manitoba in February 2016, Codeine became a prescription-only medication in the province.
-Pharmacist logged each purchase to a central database to prevent over-prescribing.
+Pharmacists logged each purchase to a central database to prevent over-prescribing.

 Street names for codeine include Cody, Captain Cody, Loads, and Schoolboy.
 Codeine is usually taken through pill form but can be injected into the muscle.